What Is a Customer Data Platform (CDP)? The Definitive Guide

 Next, evaluate the vendors you’ve selected.
 Ask them to demonstrate their platform executing a use case that you require, instead of relying on a canned demo that only showcases the best that platform has to offer.
 This will show you if a potential solution is right for you or not.

 Finally you can make your decision.
 This might involve an RFP or a pilot project to make sure that the solution you’ve chosen actually meets your needs.
 If it has, congratulations!
 You’re ready to start taking advantage of all a CDP has to offer.

 Why Choose Bloomreach Engagement?

 Bloomreach Engagement is scalable, flexible, and secure.
-Companies from around the world have opted in for Bloomreach Engagement to unify their customer data and power their customer experiences.
+Companies from around the world have opted in for Bloomreach to unify their customer data and power their customer experiences.
 This includes Sofology, Yves Rocher, BrewDog, and so many more.

 To learn more about how Bloomreach Engagement can help your company, schedule a personalized demo today.